GouniManikumar12/aip-spec/index.md

 ## Reference Implementation

-The **AdMesh Ad Network** is the reference implementation of AMXP.
-Any ad network can implement AMXP and claim compatibility after passing the conformance suite.
+The **AdMesh Ad Network** is the reference implementation of AIP.
+Any ad network can implement AIP and claim compatibility after passing the conformance suite.

 ## Certification

-To become **"AMXP Compatible"**:
+To become **"AIP Compatible"**:

 1. Implement the specification
 2. Pass the conformance test suite